osmandapp/web/main/docs/user/search/custom-poi-search.md

 ![Custom POI save Android](@site/static/img/search/custom_poi_save_android.png) ![Custom POI save Android](@site/static/img/search/custom_poi_save_1_android.png)

+### Edit an existing Custom POI filter

+From the main screen:
+1. Tap on the agnifying glass to open the Search screen
+2. Select the Categories tab
+3. Choose the custom category : screen with search results will open
+4. Tap on filter icon and then on Filter screen
+5. Tap on the 3-dot icon
+6. In the drop-down menu, select "Edit categories"

 ### Delete Custom POI filter

 **iOS**: button "<Translate ios="true" ids="delete_custom_categories"/>" in [Actions buttons](../search/search-poi#how-to-use)